-Events submitted within EMS will be considered for inclusion in Featured Events upon review by Communications Office staff.
+Events submitted within EMS will be considered for inclusion in Featured Events upon review by Communications

+Office staff

-The director of communications, the director of marketing and the web and digital services manager will be responsible for posting events featured on the College's home page.
+The director of communications, the director of marketing and the web and digital services manager will be responsible for posting events featured on the cortland.edu homepage.

-Event postings must comply with SUNY Cortland guidelines provided in student, faculty and staff handbooks, the Communication Guide, relevant College policies, and state and federal laws and regulations.
+Event postings must comply with SUNY Cortland guidelines provided in student, faculty and staff handbooks, the Communication Guide, relevant university policies, and state and federal laws and regulations.